smart-facility/cognicity-rem-server/README.md

 * `/data/api/v2/rem/dims` - DIMS states

 A URL parameter of `format=topojson` can be appended to any route to receive the response data in topojson format.

-Data routes can be disabled (e.g. for testing) by setting the `config.data` parameter to false.
-Aggregate routes can be disabled by setting the `config.aggregates` parameter to false.

 #### Caching
 Requests are cached either temporarily (with a timeout set by the `config.cache_timeout` parameter) or permanently depending on the route.